-Whether receiving animals from an approved vendor or transferring animals from another institution, the Unit for Laboratory Animal Medicine (ULAM) provides a multitude of facilities, equipment, and services to assist study teams with proper animal transport.
+Whether receiving animals from an approved vendor or transferring animals from another institution, the Unit for Laboratory Animal Medicine (ULAM) provides a multitude of facilities, equipment, and services to assist study teams with proper animal transport – including import and export.

 Information on ordering animals from approved commercial vendors to be shipped to the U-M can be found on the Animal Ordering & Acquisition page.